Neunerlei/dbg/README.md

 Receives any number of arguments and will dump them into a plain log file.
 The logfile will be located (in order of priority):

-- LABOR_DBG_LOG_DIR/labor_debug_logfile.log if this constant contains a writable directory path
+- $_ENV["_DBG_LOG_DIR"]/dbg_debug_logfile.log if this environment variable contains a writable directory path
+- dbgConfig("logDir") /dbg_debug_logfile.log if the environment variable is empty and the directory is writable
-- /var/www/logs/labor_debug_logfile.log if the logs directory is writable
+- /var/www/logs/dbg_debug_logfile.log if the logs directory is writable
 - /$SYS_TEMP_DIR/labor_debug_logfile.log

 ```php